qknight/qt-fuse-example/qt-fuse/README.md

  * this implementation features the hello.c minimal read only FUSE FS coming with the fuse library source
    - there exists only one file called 'hello'
    - and it contains "Hello World!"
+ * there is a qt 'signal and slot' example how to communicate between the FUSE pthread, which is executing the callbackfunctions like examplefs.cc::Read(..)

 # dependencies
  * Qt 4.x